Atomoxide/MHR_AutoDodge/README.md

   - auto Iai release in perfect timing
 - Sword & Shield
   -
-  - auto dodging
+  - auto dodging (when player is not guarding)
+  - auto casting windmill to counter damage
+  - auto casting guard slash (when player is guarding)
 - Dual Blades
   -
   - auto dodging
   - auto casting Shrouded Vault in perfect timing
 - Lance
   -
-  - auto dodging (when not guarding)
+  - auto dodging (when player is not guarding)
+  - auto insta guard (when player is not guarding)
+  - auto casting anchor rage
+  - auto casting spiral thrust
 - Gunlance
   -
-  - auto dodging (when not guarding)
+  - auto dodging (when player is not guarding)
+  - auto casting guard edge (when player is guarding)
 - Hammer
   -
   - auto dodging
+  - (I tired but water strike doesn't work well, sorry hammer players)
 - Hunting Horn
   -
   - auto dodging